dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

    Multiple replications of the 7-gates circuit (:math:`z = \overline{b} (ac + ad + \overline{c}\overline{d})`) connected by XOR gates.

-The :code:`circuit_bqm` function defined below replicates, for a specified number of circuits, the BQM developed for the 7-gates circuit and connects the outputs through a cascade of XOR gates.
+The :code:`circuit_bqm` function defined below replicates, for a specified number of circuits, the BQM developed above and connects the outputs through a cascade of XOR gates.

 >>> from dimod import BinaryQuadraticModel, quicksum
 >>> from dimod.generators import and_gate, or_gate, xor_gate